-Q Acoustics announced its first active loudspeakers in the Q active 200 bookshelf speaker and Q Active 400 floorstanders.
+Q Acoustics first active loudspeakers – the Q Active 200 – launched earlier in 2021 and now it’s been joined by its bigger sibling in Q Active 400 floorstanders.

-Q Acoustics has designed both speakers from the ground up to deliver an uncompromised and versatile high-resolution system that can play music from any source.
+Q Acoustics designed both speakers from the ground up to deliver an uncompromised and versatile high-resolution system that can play music from effectively any source.

-The Q Active range features class D amplification, which eliminates the need for a external amp or receiver.
-Both speakers have a twin Balanced Mode Radiator (BMR) drive units in an offset configuration that Q Acoustics claims delivers a wide sound dispersal and a big sweet spot, so listeners can hear the same expressive sound wherever they sit.
+The Q Active range features class D amplification, eliminating the need for an external amp or receiver.
+Both models use twin Balanced Mode Radiator (BMR) drive units in an offset configuration that Q Acoustics claims disperse sound wider, producing a bigger sweet spot in the process, so listeners can hear the same sound wherever they sit.

-There’s a switch around the back of the speakers that designates the left and right channels, while another informs the speakers as to where they’re positioned so Q Actives can fine-tune their low-frequency response for the best possible sound.
+Around the back of each speaker is a switch to designate the left and right channels, while another informs the speakers’ positioning so Q Actives can fine-tune their low-frequency response for the best possible sound.

-A wireless Control Hub is supplied with each pair of speakers (as well as a remote) and can be configured for built-in Chromecast or “Works with Alexa”; opening the speakers up to an array of wired and wireless sources.
-The Hub can be connected to your home network via wired or wireless means, and can accept incoming audio signals up to 32-bit/192kHz before converted to 24-bit/96kHz.
+A wireless Control Hub is supplied (as well as a remote) and can be configured for built-in Chromecast or “Works with Alexa”; which opens up the speakers to an array of wired and wireless sources.
+The Hub serves as connection to your home network via wired or wireless means, and accepts audio signals up to 32-bit/192kHz before being converted down to 24-bit/96kHz.

-For wireless sources the speakers are compatible with Bluetooth, AirPlay 2, Roon, UPnP (for streaming from a computer or NAS drive) and Spotify Connect, as well as supporting music streaming services such as Tidal, Qobuz, Amazon Music, Apple Music and Deezer, although control for these apps is done through the native streaming apps and not one app a la Sonos.
+For wireless sources there’s compatibility with Bluetooth, AirPlay 2, Roon, UPnP (for streaming from a computer or NAS drive) and Spotify Connect.
+There’s a bevy of supported music streaming services such as Tidal, Qobuz, Amazon Music, Apple Music and Deezer, although control for these apps is done through the native streaming apps and not one app a la Sonos.

 The Control Hub has a HDMI ARC, optical digital input, analogue line-level input and a subwoofer out connections.
 A turntable can be plugged into the Hub via its built-in moving magnet phono stage.

 And what about the speakers themselves?
 The Q Active 200 standmount feature 2.25-inch BMR drivers, with a rear-firing 4.5-inch long subwoofer that has a waveguide to help shape an “excellent low-frequency bass performance”.
 There are six discrete amplifiers that power the Q Active 200 to the tune of 280W of power.
-An optional accessory are the A FS75 floor stands (£349) that are said to be inspired by the Concept 300‘s Tensegrity stands, employing a four-legged structure to eliminated unwanted vibrations.
+An optional accessory are the A FS75 floor stands (£349) inspired by the Concept 300‘s Tensegrity stands, employing a four-legged structure to eliminated unwanted vibrations.